Mwiche96/OhMyGrid/docs/starter-kit.md

 <iframe src="https://calendar.google.com/calendar/embed?height=600&wkst=1&ctz=Europe%2FBerlin&showPrint=0&title=Community%20live%20sessions&src=Y182ODE3NjE1MGIzMjY4MGRkZmUzMGM1ZTE1MDU0YTc5MTVhMzY2NmY1OGY5NjkxOGVjOTZhNDJjZWQwODQ2ZGVmQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20&color=%23AD1457" style="border:solid 1px #777" width="800" height="600" frameborder="0" scrolling="no"></iframe>

-## <div class="stradegy-header">iD and MapComplete Starter Kit</div></h3>
+## <div class="stradegy-header">iD and MapComplete Starter-Kit</div></h3>

 Although editors such as iD and MapComplete offer a simpler way to contribute to smaller grid mapping, they quickly reach their limits with large lines and complex geometries.
 However, these platforms have clear advantages for mapping in the field using mobile devices compared to JOSM.
+For people who prefer iD over JOSM, the following tutorials can also be used to map on a PC.

 Also, if you just want to add a note or report an issue, or if you want to suggest the addition of power towers or substations in your area, this platform offers a great way to make a quick contribution.
 Taking images in the field with MapComplete is also key to validating satellite-based mapping where detailed, high-resolution images are missing.
 Taking images can also be important for deriving relevant metadata, such as wind [turbine power capacities](https://mapcomplete.org/openwindpowermap.html?z=13&lat=39.548330293512805&lon=9.219887340880064).
 We are currently working on extending this functionality to power towers to enable more accurate estimation of transmission line voltages.

 ### <div class="stradegy-header">Reporting Issues in the Grid</div></h3>

 The fastest and easiest way to contribute to your electrical grid is by adding notes where you see missing or incorrect information in OpenStreetMap.
-You can do this fully anonymously, no login required.
+You can do this fully anonymously—no login required.

 <div style="float: right; margin: 5px 0 10px 20px; width: 350px;">
   <img src="../images/starter-kit/easy-notes.jpg" class="img-border" style="width: 100%;">
   <figcaption class="image-caption">Open Infrastructure Map (left) and the iD Editor (right) provide a mobile-ready, easy-to-use way to report issues.
 Click to enlarge.</figcaption>
 </div>

-#### Steps to Report an Issue
+**Steps to Report an Issue**

 1. Go to the [Open Infrastructure Map](https://openinframap.org/#2/26/12).
 2. Click **Find my location** in the top-right corner or search for your city.